-With competition increasing and consumers becoming more discerning, it’s more critical than ever for small businesses to focus on sales strategies that will set them apart from the pack and help them grow their customer base.
+With competition increasing and consumers becoming more discerning, it’s more critical than ever for small businesses to focus on sales techniques that will set them apart from the pack and help them grow their sales.

-In this article, we’ll look at five ways how small businesses can increase sales to continue to thrive and compete in today’s market.
+In this article, we’ll look at ten ways how small businesses can increase sales.

 Defining your target market and understanding their needs is one of the most important steps you can take to increase sales.
 You need to revisit it regularly to ensure you’re still on track.